<img src="https://secure.leadforensics.com/85165.png" alt="" style="display:none;">

 stakeholder analysis

-What Is Stakeholder Analysis?
-Definition, Examples and Template
+What is Stakeholder Analysis?
+Definition, Steps, Examples and Template

-What Is Stakeholder Analysis?
-Definition, Examples and Template
+What is Stakeholder Analysis?
+Definition, Steps, Examples and Template

-Stakeholder analysis is a structured process for identifying individuals or groups who have an interest in or influence over a project, and assessing their level of impact, interest, and engagement needs.
+Stakeholder analysis is the process of identifying, categorising, and prioritising individuals or groups who have an interest in or influence over a project, and using that insight to plan appropriate communication and engagement strategies.

 To engage with stakeholders successfully, you need to know exactly who they are.
 That is where stakeholder analysis comes in.